Moïse Zongo

-Moïse Zongo (born 10 March 1996) is a Burkinabé international footballer who plays for Al-Thoqbah as a striker.
+Moïse Zongo (born 10 March 1996) is a Burkinabé international footballer who plays as a striker.

 Career

 Born in Abidjan, Ivory Coast, he has played club football for CF Mounana, Academie de Foot Amadou Diallo and Salitas.

 He made his international debut for Burkina Faso in 2018.

 On 7 January 2019, Najran has signed Zongo for one seasons from Salitas.

 On 31 January 2020, Al-Jubail has signed Zongo for one seasons.

 On 29 December 2019, Al-Thoqbah has signed Zongo for one seasons.